-The focus of his research is generally five to ten years beyond what industry provides at that point in time.
+The focus of his research is generally eight to ten years beyond what industry provides at that point in time.
 His rationale has always been that he does not do revenue shipments, preferring to produce knowledge that will be useful to future revenue shipments and, more importantly, graduates who will design those future products.